sedfvrzg/emscripten-webasm-encryption-test/README.md

 # Wasm exercise

 Encrypt files on the web.
-Written in c++, compiled to webassembly using emscripten.

 ## Getting Started